Conservative Galerkin methods for dispersive Hamiltonian problems: Introduction

 \section{Introduction}

-Hamiltonian partial differential equations (PDEs) arise naturally from a variety of physically motivated application areas, not least meteorological, such as the semi-geostrophic equations \cite{RoulstoneNorbury:1994}, and oceanographical, such as the Korteweg-de Vries (KdV) and nonlinear Schr\"odinger equations \cite{MullerGarretOsborne:2005}.
+Hamiltonian partial differential equations (PDEs) arise naturally from a variety of physically motivated application areas, with decisive examples including meteorological, as exemplified by the semi-geostrophic equations \cite{RoulstoneNorbury:1994}, and oceanographical, such as the Korteweg-de Vries (KdV) and nonlinear Schr\"odinger equations \cite{MullerGarretOsborne:2005}.
 The KdV and nonlinear Schr\"odinger equations are particularly special examples, in that they are bi-Hamiltonian \cite{Magri:1978}.
 This means they have two different Hamiltonian formulations which, in turn, is one way to understand the notion of \emph{integrability} of these problems.

 Conservative schemes for Hamiltonian ordinary differential equations (ODEs) are, by now, relatively well understood, see \cite[c.f.]{Celledoni:2012, LeimkuhlerReich:2004, HairerLubichWanner:2006, BokhoveLynch:2007, BlanesCasa:2016}.
 Typically numerical schemes designed for this class of problem have some property of the ODE built into them, for example preservation of the Hamiltonian or the underlying symplectic form, are classified as geometric integrators.